iHussam/Blogger-1/README.md

 # Blogger
-A Fully Responsive Website Template made with Html, Css, and JQuery.
+A Blog Website Template made with Html, Css, and JQuery.